 When I started a new weight loss plan back in September, I was worried about how I could possibly continue with our meal delivery service and still stick to my weight loss plan.

 In the end I found that meal delivery services actually fit hand-in-hand perfectly with a weight loss program for several reasons:

 - Saves time searching for recipes that made everyone happy

-- Keeps you from ordering out, which is a total diet-killer.
+- Keeps you from ordering out, which is a total diet-buster.

 - Makes you more confident in the kitchen.
 (For example, after using them for a few months, now I love to just pop seasoned veggies in the oven, or sauté something healthy for myself, when before I thought it was too much time and effort.)

 - Teaches you tons of kitchen skills and gives you a lot of practice within the repeated framework of the master recipe cards.

 Okay now you know why they are perfect to use on any diet.
 Below are the two different strategies to use to make meal delivery services work within a weight loss plan.